Sphereserver/Source/README.md

 * On top menu, select the build configuration (Debug/Local/Nightly/Release), platform (x86/x64), and click on `Build > Build Solution` to compile

 #### NOTES:
-* Required version: VS2012 or later (VS Code is not supported)
+* Required version: VS2015 or later (VS Code is not supported)
+* When using VS >= 2017:
-* On VS >= 2013: When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update (if update request doesn't get opened automatically, just open it on `Project > Retarget solution`)
+  * When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update (if update request doesn't get opened automatically, just open it on `Project > Retarget solution`)
-* On VS >= 2017: Newest VS have an modular installation which comes with just basic components, and extra components must be installed as needed.
-To compile Sphere you must open **Visual Studio Installer** to install `Desktop Development with C++` workload
+  * Newest VS have an modular installation which comes with just basic components, and extra components must be installed as needed.
+To compile Sphere you must open `Visual Studio Installer` to install `Desktop Development with C++` workload

 ### Linux (Ubuntu)
 #### Add architecture support